Finland–Russia relations: Spying in Finland

 Russia is suspected of large-scale spying on the IT networks at the Finnish Ministry for Foreign Affairs.
 The spying focused on data traffic between Finland and the European Union, and is believed to have continued for four years.
 The spying was uncovered in spring 2013, and as of October 2013 the Finnish Security Intelligence Service (Supo) was investigating the breach.

 Economic relations

 Allegro trains ran between Helsinki and St. Petersburg until March 2022.

+Up until 1917, trade with the Russian Empire was dominated by paper products, grains, metals, and timber.

+On 25 November 1953, an agreement between Finland and the Soviet Union was signed.
+Trade with the Soviet Union became a crucial part of the Finnish economy.
+It involved raw materials and crude oil, as well as consumer goods, most famous of which were Lada automobile imports, and dairy product exports, such as "Valio" cheese.

+After the dissolution of the Soviet Union, import from Finland significantly increased thanks to private entrepreneurs.

+In 1995, Valio became one of the first foreign companies to officially establish production in Russia.

 Before Russia's 2022 invasion of Ukraine, Russia was a major trade partner of Finland and cross-border business was considered strategic.
 Finland imported a large amount of raw materials, fuels and electricity from Russia.
 Finland operates the 1 GW Loviisa Nuclear Power Plant with Soviet technology, and (until May 2022) planned the 1.2 GW Hanhikivi Nuclear Power Plant with Russian technology.
 From midnight 13—14 May 2022, Russia suspended electricity supplies to Finland, forcing Finland to rely more on and improve its grid connections with Norway, Sweden and Estonia.